vilemduha/blendercam/README.md

 </div>

 ## 👁️ About
 [**CNC CAM extension for Blender**](https://blendercam.com/) is an open source solution for artistic, personal, commercial or industrial CAM - Computer aided machining - a g-code generation tool.
+It was called Blendercam but the name Blender can no longer be used in the name due to Trademark.

 It has been used for many milling projects _(artistic, personal, commercial and industrial)_ since its creation in 2012, and is actively developed.